 The Patrick Quinn Award

-Equity’s 2014 Patrick Quinn Award Goes to Joseph Ruskin
+Equity’s 2017 Patrick Quinn Award Goes to Anne Fortuno

 The Patrick Quinn Award for Distinguished Service to Actors was established in 2007.
 Quinn, a former President of Equity (2000-2006) and Executive Director designate, who died on September 24, 2006, left a portion of his estate to establish an award to be given to a person who has worked tirelessly for the betterment of actors.
 This honor consists of a check and a Lalique crystal Golden Retriever.
-Previous recipients of the award include Jeanna Belkin, a Councillor for more than 50 years and Chair of the Equity Pension and Health Trustee Caucus for 40 years; the Executive Director of Broadway Cares/Equity Fights AIDS, Tom Viola; VITA Co-Founder, Councillor and former Secretary/Treasurer, Conard Fowkes; and former AEA Executive Director, Alan Eisenberg.
+Previous recipients of the award include Jeanna Belkin, a Councillor for more than 50 years and Chair of the Equity Pension and Health Trustee Caucus for 40 years; the Executive Director of Broadway Cares/Equity Fights AIDS, Tom Viola; VITA Co-Founder, Councillor and former Secretary/Treasurer, Conard Fowkes; former AEA Executive Director, Alan Eisenberg; and union activist Joseph Ruskin.

 Arizona Theatre Service